scottcolfer/scottcolfer.github.io/_posts/2022-02-07-six-years-leading-community-practice.md

 I’ve learned that the first years building a community of practice is hands-on, reactive people-work.
 It’s doing all the recruitment.
 And having to write the role descriptions and interview scripts first.
 It’s doing all the 1:1s.
 It’s switching from mainly contractors to mainly permanent staff.
 It’s personally knitting links between members of the community.
 Chairing meetups.
 Documenting knowledge and re-sharing it at the right time.
 It’s building trust in that professional community with other professions and with colleagues.
 All so the role is used in a way that’s valuable to the organisation and rewarding to the people doing it.

 A few years in it switches.
 To building-out the career pathway.
 Developing, promoting and recruiting other leaders to join you and the profession.
 Sharing leadership activity with senior peers.
-The distributing leadership with local Leads.
+Then distributing leadership with local Leads.
 Each success creates a little more space to be reflective, proactive and strategic.

 One day I found myself with an entire afternoon of unscheduled time where, in that moment, everything was being led by others.
 And I had time to think.